escottgoodwin/news_sentiment/README.md

 Finally, the text article's text is provided with a sentiment score for each sentence.
 Sentences are colored in accordance with sentiment score - the brighter the green, the more positive, the brighter the red, the more negative.
 Neutral sentences are black.
 ![color sents](https://github.com/escottgoodwin/news_sentiment/raw/master/static/screenshot1.png)

+At the end, statistics and chart for the entire section are presented.

 **Usage**

 In the `main()` function, provide the full url of the RSS feed you want to analyze.